Special Olympics: Participation

 Special Olympics programs are available for athletes free of charge.
-More than 5.7 million athletes and Unified Sports partners are involved in Special Olympics sports training and competition in 172 countries.
+More than 5.7 million athletes and Unified Sports partners are involved in Special Olympics sports training and competition in 204 countries and territories.
 The organization offers year-round training and competition in 32 Olympic-style summer and winter sports.

 People with intellectual disabilities are encouraged to join the Special Olympics for the physical activity, which helps lower the rate of cardiovascular disease and obesity, among other health benefits.
 Also, they gain many emotional and psychological benefits, including self-confidence, social competence, building greater athletic skills and higher self-esteem.
 Exercise has also been shown to be related to a decrease in anxiety levels amongst people with intellectual disabilities.

 To participate in the Special Olympics, a person must be at least 8 years old and identified by an agency or professional as having one of the following conditions: intellectual disabilities, cognitive delays as measured by formal assessment, or significant learning or vocational problems due to cognitive delay that require or have required specially designed instruction.
 For young people with and without intellectual disabilities ages 2–7, Special Olympics has a Young Athletes program—an inclusive sport and play program with a focus on activities that are important to mental and physical growth.
 Children engage in games and activities that develop motor skills and hand-eye coordination.
 Parents say their children in Young Athletes also develop better social skills.
 The confidence boost makes it easier for them to play and talk with other children on the playground and elsewhere.
 A study by the Center for Social Development and Education (University of Massachusetts, Boston) found that the activities also had the effect of helping children with intellectual disabilities learn routines and approaches to learning, along with how to follow rules and directions.